 #1 LiftMaster — Best Overall

 LiftMaster is the professional installer’s first choice.
 They produce commercial-grade hardware adapted for residential use, which translates to better durability and a wider parts ecosystem than most competitors.
+LiftMaster publishes detailed product specifications and installation documentation for its full residential lineup, which makes parts sourcing and troubleshooting more reliable over the life of the unit.

 Their myQ platform is the most reliable smart opener system we’ve worked with — consistent connectivity and compatibility with major smart home systems including Alexa, Google Assistant, and Apple HomeKit.